MVPStudio/standard-wordpress/docker/wordpress/README.md

 setup the command line argument is `apache2-foreground` which runs the Apache web server in the foreground thus starting the main app.

-Our Dockerfile moves this entrypoint to `wp-setup.sh` and removes the final line (the one that would execute the command line argument and start apache).
+We have our own entrypoint script, `docker-entrypoint.sh`.
+That script copies the original `wp-setup.sh` but the final line (the one that would execute the command line argument and start apache).
 This let's us call the WordPress entrypoint script exactly as written (making upgrades easier) but then gives us a chance to do other things like install plugins before starting the web server.
-We then have our own `docker-entrypoint.sh` script which call `wp-setup.sh` and that is what is set as the container `ENTRYPOINT`.